 A one-week induction period is provided for all new students.
-Sessions typically encompass familiarisation with the structure of the programme and introductory lectures or practical workshops or study/orientation visits.
-Induction often incorporates a field-trip or practical assignment which is integrated as part of an introduction to modules studied in Level 4.
+Sessions typically encompass familiarisation with the structure of the programme.
 Students are also introduced to the Art & Design undergraduate experience, and wider University areas related to managing finances and issues of health and safety.
 Students will have Learning Resources and Library induction sessions, and will also have the opportunity able to meet with and discuss any questions they may have with Department staff.

 Personal Academic Tutors